Mid 19th C, pine and zelkova, Kyang Ki Do Provence. Made from valued wood; has coin wealth motif lock-plate; certified.

 Originally this chest was lacquered a dark color but stripped and left the way it is in the Korean warehouse when the beautiful wood grain of zelkova is revealed.
 The grain patterns provide a decorative touch to an otherwise ordinary but essential piece of furniture in a Korean household.
 Rice was the staple of the Korean diet.
 A Yi or Chosen family’s income was measured in rice.
 The iron lock-plate on this chest has two carved coin motifs.
 Zelkova wood was valued in Korea so this spacious rice chest was likely made for a rich Korean family.
 It is in excellent condition.

 The top of the chest lifts up three-quarters of the way from the front with no hinges.
 It has ample storage space inside, all the way to behind the two side-by-side small decorative recessed panels.
 The two sides of the chest also show beautiful grain pattern.
-This multi-paneled design with striking grain patterns makes it a beautiful piece to stand in any room, in any décor today.
+This solid multi-paneled design piece with striking grain patterns makes it a beautiful piece to stand in any room, in any décor today.